AimanMadan/We_Scraping_tools/README.md

 ### 4. mergeText.py

-This script merges text extracted from images into a single file.
+This script merges text files into a single file.

 ```bash
 python mergeText.py